 No matter what, I would not want to get this close to this guy, how about you?
 He looks pretty serious, even though he is smiling!

 Here is one last look at the caiman.
 I just had to do this one.
 Look at those eyes and those big teeth.

-Here are some more flamingo.
+Here are some more flamingos.
 Mrs. Cottage said these ones look like the number 18.
 Will have to make a birthday card for someone who is 18.
 If I knew someone that was turning 18!
-Well, maybe some day I will know someone. 🙂
+Well, maybe someday I will know someone. 🙂